-ATAR French: Second Language ATAR can connect to the world of work, further study and travel.
-It also offers opportunities for students to participate in the many sister school and student exchange programs between Western Australia and French-speaking communities.
+The ATAR French: Second Language course progresses from the Year 7-10 curriculum and further develops students' knowledge and understanding of the culture and languages of French-speaking communities.
+It connects to the world of work, further study and travel and also offers opportunities for students to participate in the many sister school and student exchange programs between Western Australia and French-speaking communities.